 In addition, a lean workstation must be takt time-centered.
 Takt time is a common lean manufacturing term that refers to a reference number that is used to match the rate of production to the rate at which customers require finished units.
 Takt time is determined by dividing the total available production time per shift by the customer demand per shift.

-"A lean workstation is a work area that is set up to perform a task that has been deemed an essential step in the manufacturing process," says John O'Kelly, vice president of sales and marketing at Production Basics (Watertown, MA).
+"A lean workstation is a work area that is set up to perform a task that has been deemed an essential step in the manufacturing process," says John O'Kelly, president of Newcastle Systems.
 "It must be comfortable for the operator, and include the tools and supplies necessary to complete the current task safely, while integrated into the manufacturing process.
 Workstations can function independently and be lean, but some of the effort is lost if the other workstations, processes and facility layout are not in sync."

 In a traditional workstation, parts and tools are spread out horizontally across the work surface.
-"There's not a lot of thought put into it," explains Eric Dotson, general manager of GWS Inc. (Kennesaw, GA).
-"However, a lean workstation has more vertical presentation, so tools and parts are closer to the operator.
+"There's not a lot of thought put into it," explains Eric Dotson, former vice president and general manager of Treston Inc. "However, a lean workstation has more vertical presentation, so tools and parts are closer to the operator.
 This reduces space and wasted time spent looking for materials."

-"Workstations achieve various degrees of lean depending on how they support the principles of lean manufacturing through their inherent design," adds Ray Gottsleben, sales and marketing manager at Arlink Workstation Systems (Burlington, ON).
+"Workstations achieve various degrees of lean depending on how they support the principles of lean manufacturing through their inherent design," adds Ray Gottsleben, president of Working Space.
 "Typically, workstations that are broadly adaptable to changing tasks, can be reconfigured quickly, and can help achieve maximum agility through unlimited layout possibilities are the leanest workstations."

-Most experts consider Toyota Motor Corp.
-(Aichi, Japan) to be the benchmark for all lean manufacturing efforts.
-According to Art Smalley, president of the Art of Lean Inc. (Huntington Beach, CA), Toyota engineers strive to create workstations that follow standardized work and are flexible.
+Most experts consider Toyota Motor Corp. to be the benchmark for all lean manufacturing efforts.
+According to Art Smalley, president of the Art of Lean Inc., Toyota engineers strive to create workstations that follow standardized work and are flexible.

 Four preconditions and three pure work elements are necessary to achieve standardized work, says Smalley, a former Toyota engineer.
 The four preconditions are: